lmiguelvargasf/trajectory_tracking/README.md

 following format: `controller_trajectory_YYYY_mm_dd_HH_MM_SS`.

 ### Plotting results of the last simulation
-Once a simulation has been completed, it is possible to plot again the results obained in that simulation.
+Once a simulation has been completed, it is possible to plot again the results obtained in that simulation.
 In order to achive this, one has to run the module `plotter` and pass the absolute path to the database `results.db` as an argument of the command-line: